SRINUMEESALA/monovo/README.md

-# React Native Assignment: Monova
+# React Native APP: Monova

 This project is a React Native application developed as part of the Monova - a fashion outfit management and styling app built with Expo.